Click to expand each section.

 Separate applications must be submitted to the School of Law and the Graduate School of Arts and Sciences for consideration in the JD/MA programs.

 Separate applications must be submitted to the School of Divinity and the Graduate School of Arts and Sciences for consideration in the MDiv/MA and MDiv/MAEd programs.

 All applicants are welcome to visit the university whenever possible.
 If you are planning on visiting, please contact the program office to help facilitate the arrangements and to set up interviews.

 Academic programs generally will start the notification process by early February and will continue through mid May.
-Applicants are encourage to keep in contact with academic program directors/recruiters throughout the application process.
+Applicants are encouraged to keep in contact with academic program directors/recruiters throughout the application process.
 These individuals are a vital source of information regarding the evaluation process, review committee meetings, and the status of your application.
 Status notifications are also available online.
 You may log back into your application at any time to view any status communications using your PIN and Password from any computer with Internet access.